Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the

 Given the different predictions of redshift-dependent rate modifications, one may ask if these differences are already seen in ZTF.
 We show in Figure \ref{fig:ztf} the observed cumulative redshift distribution in ZTF, along with our modeled TDE rates.
 As expected, these align almost exactly because we calibrate all of our rate predictions to the observations from ZTF.
-However, it is reassuring that the shape of the CDF matches the observed shape, which is not calibrated into our model.
+However, it is reassuring that the shape of the cumulative distribution function (CDF) matches the observed shape, which is not calibrated into our model.
 This confirms that the only factor influencing the redshift distribution of the ZTF-observed TDEs is the volume probed by the survey.
 We find that none of the models are distinguishable using the current ZTF sample.
 The two BHMF models only differ in their TDE rate at $\sim 5\%$, so it would take a sample size of $\sim400$ TDEs (assuming the same magnitude limit of $19.5$~mag, and Poisson statistics) to observe this divergence.
-However, the models can be more easily distinguished if given a deeper survey where higher redshift TDEs are observed, such that the models more strongly differ.
+However, the models become more easily distinguishable in deeper surveys that probe higher-redshift TDEs, such that the models more strongly differ.